code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-09-spring-ws-soap-header-example.md

 # Server Soap Header Annotation

-To access the SOAP header on the server side, we need to specify it as an addition parameter on the `Endpoint` handling method.
+To access the SOAP header on the server side, we need to specify it as an additional parameter on the `Endpoint` handling method.
 [A handling method](http://docs.spring.io/spring-ws/docs/current/reference/htmlsingle/#d5e1137){:target="_blank"} typically has one or more parameters that refer to various parts of the incoming XML message.
 Most commonly, the handling method will have a single parameter that will map to the payload of the message, but it is also possible to map to other parts of the request message, such as for example a SOAP header.

-In this example the `listFlights()` handling method has two parameters.
+In this example, the `listFlights()` handling method has two parameters.
 The first is the request payload which is mapped to the JAXB `TListFlights` object.
 The second parameter is a `SoapHeaderElement` which needs to be used in combination with the `@SoapHeader` annotation in order to extract the correct element from the received SOAP header.

 In order to do this, the `@SoapHeader` annotation has a `value` element which needs to specify the qualified name of the target SOAP header element.
 The format used is that of a `QName` (i.e. namespace URI + local part, where the namespace is optional).

 > Note that it is also possible to specify the `SoapHeader` as a parameter of the handling method.
 You would then need to iterate over the available `SoapHeaderElement`(s) to get the one you need.

 From the `SoapHeaderElement` we obtain the `Source` which is unmarshalled into a `ListFlightsSoapHeaders` instance.
-In a next step the `isIsGoldClubMember` value is retrieved and used in order to determine whether we return an extra flight in the response.
+In a next step, the `isIsGoldClubMember` value is retrieved and used in order to determine whether we return an extra flight in the response.

 ``` java
 package com.codenotfound.ws.endpoint;